narmeshnigam/omvix/readme_files/readme_integrated_scenes_modes.md

-# Integrated Scenes & Modes – Omvix Website
+# Integrated Scenes & Modes – iSwift Website

-_Description: Showcase how Omvix combines multiple smart devices into customizable "Scenes" for effortless lifestyle automation._
+_Description: Showcase how iSwift combines multiple smart devices into customizable "Scenes" for effortless lifestyle automation._

 ---

 ## 🎯 Page Purpose

-Demonstrate how Omvix enables users to automate routines like Morning, Goodnight, or Vacation by combining smart switches, curtains, lights, and more into single-tap commands.
+Demonstrate how iSwift enables users to automate routines like Morning, Goodnight, or Vacation by combining smart switches, curtains, lights, and more into single-tap commands.

 ---